FriendsOfSymfony/friendsofsymfony.github.io/index.md

 FriendsOfSymfony
 ======

-FriendsOfSymfony is a group of people collaborating on the knpLabs DoctrineUserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundle's that are maintained together.
+[FriendsOfSymfony][fos] is a group of people collaborating on the [knpLabs][knpLabs] DoctrineUserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundle's that are maintained together.

 How do I get in touch?
 ----------------------